Why is my drainage system dying plants

 Landscaping

-The answer to 'why is my drainage system dying plants' is that a failing or improper drainage system can lead to waterlogged soil, which can suffocate and kill plants.
-Common causes include clogged or damaged drainage pipes, poor grading that causes pooling, and inadequate drainage capacity for the landscape.
+The answer to 'why is my drainage system dying plants' is that a malfunctioning drainage system can cause waterlogged soil, which deprives plant roots of oxygen and leads to plant decline and death.
+Common causes include clogged drains, improper drainage slope, or damaged drainage pipes.

 Step-by-Step Guide